IT25JanAk/Exam250324-Amandeep-kaur/Question_1_DOS.md

-# Studing thr DOS Dir Command
+# Studying the DOS Dir Command

 DIR is a command in various computer operating systems used for computer file and directory listing.It helps in navigating the file system.
 ## Following are the links for understanding the DIR command